(Even if you have no teaching background)

-I helped my sons overcome their learning disabilities, including dyslexia, dysgraphia, ADHD, and more through homeschooling, but there are things you can do to help your child even if you don’t homeschool full-time.
-(Read our story of how we overcame learning disabilities through homeschooling.)
+I helped my sons overcome their learning disabilities, including dyslexia, dysgraphia, ADHD, and more.
+There are things you can do at home to help your child too!

 When your child isn’t making learning progress like other kids, figuring out HOW to help your child learn is one of your biggest challenges.